spiritedmedia/systems/database-import/README.md

 If you're doing a dump for a new developer, add them to the production sites first then do the dump.
 It's just easier that way.

+### Login Issues

-If you're locked out and can't login you will need to reset your password.
+If you're locked out and can't login, try clearing all saved cookies for each site, as they might have become invalid after importing a new database.
+If clearing cookies doesn't work, you will need to reset your password.
 Relying on the password reset link to be emailed to you can be unreliable.
 See the [Reset Password](https://codex.wordpress.org/Resetting_Your_Password) section of the Codex or get the MD5 hash of a string and replace the `user_pass` field for your user ID in the `wp_users` table.
 Once you log in WordPress will convert the MD5 hash to a more secure hash.

 ## Cleanup SQL Commands